 For complex or high-stakes matters

 It depends entirely on your state and the reason for eviction.
-For nonpayment of rent: 3 days (California, Florida, Texas, Nevada), 5 days (Illinois for 5+ unit buildings, Michigan, Indiana, Virginia), 7 days (Georgia demand-based, Ohio, Nevada judicial days), 10 days (North Carolina, Pennsylvania, Colorado), 14 days (New York, Vermont, Massachusetts, Washington), 30 days (New Jersey for habitual nonpayment).
+For nonpayment of rent: 3 days (California, Florida, Texas, Nevada; Texas often as a notice to pay rent or vacate after SB 38), 5 days (Illinois, Michigan, Indiana, Virginia), 3 business days (Georgia, covered residential nonpayment under the Safe at Home Act), 3 days (Ohio), 10 days (North Carolina, Pennsylvania, Colorado), 14 days (New York, Vermont, Massachusetts, Washington).
+New Jersey generally requires no separate notice to quit for simple nonpayment; habitual late payment can require a Notice to Cease plus a one-month Notice to Quit.
 For no-fault termination of a month-to-month tenancy: typically 30 days, but 60 days in California for tenants of 1+ year, and 30/60/90 days in New York depending on tenure length.
 For lease violations: typically 10-30 days depending on the state and whether the violation is curable.
 Always verify the specific statute for your state and locality - city-level ordinances can override state rules.

 No. In all 50 US states, a landlord must follow the legal eviction process: serve a proper written notice, file an unlawful detainer lawsuit (or equivalent), obtain a court judgment, and have a court-appointed official (sheriff or marshal) execute the writ of possession.
 Changing locks, shutting off utilities, removing the tenant's belongings, or any other form of self-help eviction is illegal everywhere and exposes the landlord to significant civil and criminal liability - even if the tenant owes months of rent.
 In Texas, a 2026 summary disposition process exists for squatters, but it still requires court involvement with a 4-day response window.